-A chat with Beloit alum Bob Adams and WSJ Editor Russell Adams
+A Conversation with Beloit alum Bob Adams and Wall Street Journal Editor Russell Adams

 RT: How did you find the Tag story?
 RA: “I didn’t discover them.
 It was a former colleague who found out about the game these guys played and was introduced to one of the guys.
 He thought about doing the story himself.
 He got wrapped up in other projects, and then eventually left the Journal.
 He had one of the guy’s numbers and put me in touch with them.
 I spent several weeks interviewing these guys by phone and putting the story together.
 I originally had planned to follow the game in person, and embedding myself in the game.
 My editors didn’t think it would make it that much better because they wanted to run it advance of that year’s game.”

 RT: What role did you play in the movie?

 RA: “I didn’t have any direct role in the movie.
 They have to require the rights to the article, even if they end up not really following the story.
 If the article is about real people, they have to acquire life rights.
 They had to acquire both, and from that point on they control it.
 There was negotiation with things like money.
 I did ask for some kind of consulting role which they didn’t give me.
 They sort of cut me out the process.
 I didn’t know how much they would take until I saw the movie.”

 RT: For reader clarification, what is your formal title at the Wall Street Journal?

 RA: “There’s a corporate bureau chief who oversees all corporate coverage at the journal, which is basically the people who write about businesses and companies, I am his second in command I oversee about 12-14 reporters.”